 Dating old pottery is difficult - especially one that has been in operation for over 200 years such as Wedgwood.

 Manufacturers were not overly concerned about sticking to 'rules' and would interchange marks - using different marks at the same time and using old batches later in the production runs.

 This information has been culled from a number of sources - it is given in good faith and believed to be reasonably correct - however if you are going to use it for the basis of valuations, purchases or sales then you must verify it from independent, qualified sources.

 Most content on this site is free of charge for everybody, however some entries are not accessible for normal visitors.
-Those files blocked from public viewing are either pages that required far more own research than usual or contain information that I myself had to pay for.
-Just to clarify: it is not my intent to make this site into a 'membership only' case, on the contrary.
-But please respect my wish to at least cover my expenses when it comes to entries that cost me more than usual as the donations I received until now barely covered the server bills.
+Those files blocked from public viewing are either pages that required far more owner research than usual or contain information that I myself had to pay for.

 Instead of introducing a pay-per-page model I took the 'full membership' approach, meaning that site members receive access to *all* pages listed on this site.
 An additional feature planned for the future will include special entries that are normally not visible at all, for example a stand-alone Villeroy & Boch dating table.